dataframing/dataframing.github.io/_posts/2017-02-02-twitch-analysis.md

 | \[10,000,000, 100,000,000)    |          63|           100.0%|
 | \[100,000,000, 1,000,000,000) |           3|           100.0%|

-Interesting, but also a bit...depressing?
+Interesting, but also a bit depressing?
 Over three months, we note that less than 82.2% of channels were able to exceed 100 views.
 I suspect this can be explained in a few ways:

 -   many channels might only stream once or twice (e.g., active v.s. inactive v.s. one-off streamers)

--   more Twitch users likely tune-in to watch and not stream
+-   more casual Twitch users likely tune-in to watch established and/or featured channels

--   category saturation -- some categories are *very* popular, and so smaller channels are largely ignored
+-   category saturation \-\- some categories are *very* popular, and so smaller channels are largely ignored

 *Note:* this comparison isn't accounting for established popularity effects (e.g., if a popular YouTube or Vine personality conducts a livestream, their viewer base will be significantly higher).
-In fact, what immediately stands out are the lonely 3 channels that are pulling between 100MM and 1B views over three months.
+In fact, what immediately stands out are the "lonely" 3 channels that are pulling between 100M and 1B views over three months.
 To make sure these aren't errors in our data, let's get their names:

 ``` r
 # Obtain top 3 gaming-category channels based on viewers_sum.